top of page

 2. TOPIK

 To know your level, the most common way is to take a test.
-There is an official Korean language level test.
+There is an official Korean language-level test!
 It is called TOPIK.
 It stands for the Test of Proficiency in Korean.
 It is a standardized test designed to assess and certify the Korean language proficiency of non-native speakers.
 It is administered by the National Institute for International Education (NIIED) in South Korea.

 The TOPIK test is usually held several times a year in various locations worldwide!
 So you don't have to go to Korea to take a test!
 You can register online and find the most convenient location and time for you.
 The website provides many languages, of course, for non-native test takers like English, Chinese, and Japanese.